Disability Inclusion Service

 - Physical disabilities including M.S., cystic fibrosis, hypermobility syndrome and carpal tunnel syndrome

-Inclusive and Accessible Teaching
+Inclusive and accessible teaching

-Our University has introduced inclusive and accessible teaching for all students to remove barriers to learning, enhance your learning experience, enable you to become independent and autonomous in your learning and to independently develop graduate attributes and skills during your studies.
-This practice includes areas around note-making, recordings, in-class activity, reading lists, glossaries, scheduling, assessment and more.
-We also have range of assistive software that you can use.
-More information is available for current students Student Hub.
+Our University has inclusive and accessible teaching for all students to remove barriers to learning and enhance your university experience.
+This practice includes guidance around note-making, recordings, in-class activity, reading lists, glossaries, scheduling, assessment and more.

 Educational Psychologist Assessments